MirzaAbazovic/knowledge/books/java-concurrency-in-practice/ch1.md

 "The language provides low-level mechanisms such as synchronization and condition waits, but these mechanisms must be used consistently to implement application-level protocols or policies."

+When we say - "multiple tasks are executing at the same time", what we actually mean is that "multiple tasks are making progress during the same period of time."

+The tasks are executed in an interleaved manner.
+The operating system switches between the tasks so frequently that it appears to the users that they are being executed at the same physical instant.

+Therefore, Concurrency does not mean Parallelism.
+In fact, Parallelism is impossible on a single processor system.

 "To address the abstraction mismatch between Java’s low-level mechanisms and the necessary design-level policies, we present a simplified set of rules for writing concurrent programs."

 Threads are the easiest way to tap the computing power of multiprocessor systems.

+Every process has at least one thread - called the main thread.
+The main thread can create additional threads within the process.

+Threads within a process share the process’s resources including memory and open files.
+However, every thread has its own call stack.
+Since threads share the same address space of the process, creating new threads and communicating between them is more efficient.

 Motivations for simultaneous processes and threads (aka lightweight process) also are:

 - Resource utilisation (Give process that can do work resource.)
 - Fairness (Users and programs share resources by time slicing.)
 - Convenience (More programs coordinated instead one.)